 States, cities and towns can show their support for National Public Lands Day by issuing proclamations.

-For the fourth year in a row, President Barack Obama has issued a Presidential Proclamation declaring the nationwide recognition of National Public Lands Day.
-Read the 2012 Presidential Proclamation.
+2015 marked the seventh year in a row that President Barack Obama issued a Presidential Proclamation declaring the nation-wide recognition of National Public Lands Day.
+Read and download a copy of the 2015 Presidential Proclamation.

 Join Our Email List

 Friends Groups are local nonprofit organizations that support public lands.
 Many Friends Groups lead volunteer events to restore parks, green spaces and community gardens.
 Visit our Friends Groups Map to learn about freinds groups in your area and how you can get involved.

 Participating in NPLD is a great way to get the recommended 60 minutes of daily activity, while you lend a hand for public lands.
 Learn more about Let’s Move Outside and how NPLD is involved in the national movement.